 If you have adventerous eaters who are interested in or love seaweed, these Gimme Organic snacks are perfect and at a great price point!
 A pack of 20 snacks is $15

 Annie’s Fruit Snacks are also a fantastic alternative to conventional fruit snacks packed with artificial ingredients.
 My kids also love the variety pack here!
 These run about the same price as Go Organically above.

-I love fruit strips, especially these Stretch Island Organic Strips!
+I love fruit strips, especially these Stretch Island Fruit Strips!
 I know this is all about the kids, but these are a snack that I love to sneak in my purse as well.
 Made with real fruit, and just down right yummy.